unbekanntes-pferd/dracoon-python-api/README.md

 * Providing a filter is optional - see API documentation and examples on usage
 * If you do not connect the client, the adapters are not instantiated and cannot be accessed!
-* All (!) calls are async functions and need to be awaited
+* All (!) calls are async methods and need to be awaited

 Available adapters: